Symbol1/BlueWaters-RM64/process.md

 ## Scale and parallelism

+The RREF-signature polynomial of RM32 is easy.
+We simply

+* enumerate all 2^32 subsets,
+* compute RREF,
+* crop the RREF-pattern according to the block decomposition `1 + 5 + 10 + 10 + 5 + 1`.
+* wirte the resulting RREF-signature polynomial to a text file.

-RREF is easy and can be done in one node.
+This can be done on my laptop or using only one Blue Waters node.
-(Need openmp but not MPI).
+(Need openmp but not MPI.)

-Squaring is 1.7 million squared.
+The result is a polynomial with 17,818,745 ≈ 2^24 terms.
+Squaring this polynomial is not a joke, because it means we have to do ≈ 2^48 multiplications.

-To remediate, divide the 1.7 million term polynomial into 311 subpolynomials.
+To remediate, we divide the 1.7m-term polynomial into 311 sub-polynomials.
+We then compute the products of all pairs of these 311 sub-polynomials.
+There are 48,516 products to be computed, each product costs a Blue Water node 3 minutes.
+Hence the entire job cost ≈ 2000 node-hours.
+(Both openmp and MPI are used in this step.)

 ## Implementation details